OliverPortee/Trampoline/README.md

 There is still a lot to do:

 - control springconstants of outer springs (they seem inconsistent)
-- synchronisation with ui at the beginning (mesh paramters from sliders)
 - get triple buffering and in flight semaphore right
-- real time rendering
+- real time rendering into movie file
-- make UI and Unit Tests

 ## Sources
 Thanks to [this](https://github.com/warrenm/MetalOfflineRecording) repository!
 Helped a lot.